jesperpjohansson/nobrakes-dev/docs/index.md

 This project is licensed under the [BSD 3-Clause License](https://github.com/jesperpjohansson/nobrakes-dev/blob/main/LICENSE).

-## 📦 Installation
+## Install

 ### PyPI
-!!! note
-    Not yet available.

 ```bash
 pip install nobrakes
 ```
+!!! note
+    Not available at the moment.

 ### Source